FREE three month

 For a policy that will have a social and economic impact for decades to come, the Canadian model is still evolving, but four years after legal sales started, the overall policy impact is already a good one: consumption is up slightly (not drastically), but illicit market share is way down; drug-impaired driving has not risen (as far as we can tell from current statistics), and the law change has directly led to the creation of hundreds of thousands of new jobs and billions in tax revenue.
 We have also seen progress towards important public health goals like increasing product traceability and quality, and the regulation of previously grey market behaviour like dispensaries.

-None of this would be all that apparent if you spoke to people in the sector.1The delegates who gathered to debate the state of the Canadian industry at the LIFT conference in Vancouver last month were downbeat.
+None of this would be all that apparent if you spoke to people in the sector.The delegates who gathered to debate the state of the Canadian industry at the LIFT conference in Vancouver last month were downbeat.
 Delegates at the last conference—in January 2020 just before the world changed—were confident that the industry was expanding and new brands were thriving.
 Investors back then were exuberant about the growth potential in both Canada and the USA and the soaring stock prices of companies like Tilray were generating headlines around the world.

 But after the bubble burst and the industry endured two years of disastrous performance by cannabis companies in the public markets, the failure of major licensed producers, the crippling impact of excise taxes, and the prospect of U.S. federal legalization looking as far off as it ever was, the 2023 conference was much more muted and introspective, and delegates seem much more realistic.
 Campaigns to promote craft producers and to rally together as an industry to push for excise tax reform to make it easier for smaller producers to thrive were front and centre.
+Many licensed producers and retail brands have gone bust since 2020, and some big licensed multi-national suppliers have retrenched and left investors with massive losses, but the industry as a whole is now talking in real terms about jobs created and a story about rural development and diversification.

 The complaints from the sector seem quite justified.
 The taxation model is hopeless and needs to be scrapped and replaced.
 It is not supporting public health goals (with excise taxes levied by weight, so not discouraging higher potency products), and it is set too high to enable independent producers to become profitable, let alone to innovate.
 The marketing restrictions were deliberately tight, but they have prevented the licensed sector from competing with enough of the illicit market.
 And the taxation of medicinal cannabis has alienated those who quite reasonably wanted a clearer demarcation between therapeutic products and what consumers were being sold by recreational producers.